Welsh Cycling president Bill Owen urges bike aggression

 Cyclists have been urged to show extra aggression on the roads to make drivers more aware of them.

-The call came from Welsh Cycling president Bill Owen who says cyclists should not be afraid to ride in the middle of the road.
+The call has come from Welsh Cycling president Bill Owen who says cyclists should not be afraid to ride in the middle of the road.

-It comes after Paralympic cycling champion Simon Richardson was critically hurt in an alleged hit-and-run.
+It comes after double Paralympic cycling champion Simon Richardson was left critically ill when he was injured in an alleged hit-and-run.

 Cycling is one of Wales' biggest tourist attractions and on the rise.